bjcosta/landscaping/pond/ponds.md

 	Shade tolerant aquatic plants:
 	Can we design so that sun hits aquatic plants and NOT the water? https://www.woodvalefishandlilyfarm.com.au/products/plants/water-plants/shade-tolerant-water-plants/
+* other regulations (for me pool fence proximity, proximity to retaining wall effectively increases height of retaining wall by pond depth when considering wall loading)

 ## Pond bottom contour and shelves